xoco70/laravel-tournaments/README.md

 This is a work in progress, and tree creation might be very complex, so there is a bunch of things to achieve.

 - Generate a modificable ( with Select combos ) result for Preliminary Trees
 - Generate Direct Elimination Tree after Preliminary
+- Manage Winner and third place fight
 - Manage more than 1 fighter out of preliminary round
 - Manage n+1 case : When for instance, there is 17 competitors in a direct elimination tree, there will have 15 BYES.
  We can improve that making the first match with 3 competitors.